prajuktadey/flowise-software-development-team/README.md

 - **Role-based workflow automation**: Each agent has a clearly defined role and tasks, ensuring efficient workflow management.
 - **Customizable prompts and parameters**: Easily modify prompts and parameters to suit specific project needs.
 - **Streamlined communication**: Effective coordination between agents to ensure smooth and efficient workflow execution.

+ ## Conversation Log

+The file `402e42a-4479-4769-ae52-d79e47edeccd-Message.json` contains the full conversation log with all the agents.
+This file documents the interactions and tasks performed by each agent throughout the workflow.